-- She is good looking.

-- She is well-liked by teachers and his peer group.
+- She is well-liked by teachers and her peer group.

 - She satisfactorily completed the following Year 11 VCE subjects with average to good grades:

 - English

 - Specialist Mathematics

 - Mathematical Methods

 - Chemistry

 - Biology

 - Ancient History

 - She is interested in 'helping people'.

-- · She likes school.
+- She likes school.

 - She would like to go to university.